b9lab/tezos-cso-project/README.md

 ```

 ## Database
-remember to use `TS_NODE_PROJECT=tsconfig.knex.json` as prefix for each knex command
+remember to use `TS_NODE_PROJECT=tsconfig.knex.json` as prefix for each knex cli command

 ### Create migration
 ```